enjoyimkrsnna/KindnessKattleProject/README.md

 **Description:**

 KindnessKettle is a heartwarming platform where generosity meets simplicity.
 It's your go-to space for connecting through food donations.
-Picture it as a virtual kettle, simmering with the warmth of shared kindness.
+Imagine it as a virtual kettle, simmering with the warmth of shared kindness.
 Users effortlessly contribute to the collective pot by sharing surplus meals, linking directly with local charities for quick and convenient pickups.
 With KindnessKettle, making a difference is as easy as a shared meal – a simple act that ripples into a sea of goodwill, one kettle at a time.
 Join us in the joy of giving, where every contribution adds to the comforting brew of community care.

 # AWS CloudFormation Deployment and Flyway Configuration for RDS Instance

 This documentation provides step-by-step instructions for deploying an RDS (Relational Database Service) instance with SQL Server using AWS CloudFormation and configuring Flyway for database migrations.
+Additionally, it covers setting up GitHub Actions for continuous integration and continuous deployment (CI/CD).

-## AWS CloudFormation Deployment
+# AWS CloudFormation Deployment

 ### Prerequisites